 Students who wish to pursue research and/or fieldwork in an educational setting may submit plans for doing so to the appropriate faculty member.
-Prerequisites: Permission of instructor and approval.
-May be repeated for credit.
-Offered every semester.
-(1-3 sem. hrs.)

 EDUC 402.
-Elementary Methods: Teaching Mathematics
+Elementary Methods: Teaching Mathematics 3 sem. hrs.

-This course explores instructional methods and assessment strategies within mathematics for grades 1-6.
-Specific focus is on developing mathematics understandings through differentiation and the formative assessment practices of observing, documenting, and reflecting on students' responses.
-A 40-hour practicum is connected to this course.
-Prerequisites: EDUC 304 or permission of instructor.
-Co-requisite: EDUC 309.
-(3 sem. hrs.)
+This course explores instructional methods and assessment strategies within mathematics, grades 1-6.
+Specific focus is on developing mathematics understandings through differentiation and the formative assessment practices of observing, documenting and reflecting on students' responses.
+(A 40-hour practicum is connected to this course)

+Prerequisites EDUC 304 or permission of instructor.
+Co-requisite: EDUC 309